Timal Home Stay / Temal Home Stay

 Kathmandu to Home-Stay Location: 4 hours of driving by Taxi or Private vehicle.
 The same length the way back to Kathmandu as well.

-Interesting Places: Tongsum Kunda Lake and Guru Rinpoche’s Cave, Buddhist Monastery and monuments in Narayansthan, Hindu Temple where big festivals are celebrated in Janai Purnima and locals perform the traditional Jakri (Shamans) Dance
+Interesting Places: Tongsum Kunda and Guru Rinpoche’s Cave, Buddhist Monastery and monuments in Narayansthan, Hindu Temple where big festivals are celebrated in Janai Purnima and locals perform the traditional Jakri (Shamans) Dance

 Mountain Sights: Jugal Himal Range, Gaurishankar, Manaslu, Ganesh Himal, and the Annapurna Range